 There is a good chance that, back in the day, you were not taught the most effective ways to learn.
 Certainly that seems to be the case today.
-In a recent article in American Educator, Kent State professor John Dunlosky reports that the texts used in education schools do not really prepare teachers very well for teaching their students effective lifelong learning strategies.
+In a an article in American Educator, Kent State professor John Dunlosky reports that the texts used in education schools do not really prepare teachers very well for teaching their students effective lifelong learning strategies.
 The current textbooks, Dunlovsky writes,

 do not adequately cover the strategies; some omit discussion of the most effective ones, and most do not provide guidelines on how to use them in the class- room or on how to teach students to use them.

 To help address this issue, Dunlovsky and a group of academic colleagues set out to determine which learning strategies really do seem to be most effective.
 They investigated a list of 10 strategies, some chosen for the list because there seemed to be existing evidence they are effective, others chosen because they are popular with students, but possibly not very effective.

 Two strategies, in particular, stood out as effective: